Tamerbekir/healthcare-access-inequality-us/README.md

 # Healthcare Access Inequality in the U.S.

-This project explores disparities in healthcare access across U.S. counties using publicly available datasets.
+This project investigates disparities in healthcare access across U.S. counties using SQL and publicly available datasets.
 It focuses on how income, race, and geography affect access to primary care and insurance coverage.

-# 🏥 Healthcare Access Inequality in the U.S.

-This project explores disparities in healthcare access across U.S. counties using publicly available datasets.
-It focuses on how income, race, and geography affect access to primary care and insurance coverage.

-## 📌 Objectives
+## Objectives

 - Identify counties with limited access to healthcare facilities
 - Analyze correlations between income level and healthcare access